sontakkedipti/ETL--Stock-Project/README.md

 # Introduction

 This project was picked with the intention of utilizing stock recommendations by investingnews.com.
 An article that listed out six biofuel companies to invest in for 2022 was chosen as a base to work on.
 The biofuel companies this website suggested are Ametis, Alto Ingredients, Comstock, FutureFuel, Gevo and REX American Resources.
 The idea was to scrape ticker from the paragraph titles and search for that specific ticker’s data in a folder of stock history files.
 The files are titled after each ticker (ex.
 AAPL.csv) and provides the 2021-2022 history of that stock.
-All data relevant to this project has been added to the resources folder for convenience of the future users.
+All data relevant to this project have been added to the resources folder for convenience of the future users.

 # Data Extraction